 Deploying the Autoscaling Application Block

 The Autoscaling Application Block must be able to access the roles in the application that it is managing.
 The block reads the information that it needs to access the target application from the service information configuration.
-The block requires the subscription ID of the Windows Azure subscription that hosts the target application, and a management certificate that it can use to connect to the subscription.
+The block requires the subscription ID of the Microsoft Azure subscription that hosts the target application, and a management certificate that it can use to connect to the subscription.
 You must add these pieces of information to the service information.

-To discover the subscription ID of the target subscription, log onto the Windows Azure Management Portal and click Hosted Services, Storage Accounts & CDN.
+To discover the subscription ID of the target subscription, log onto the Azure Management Portal and click Hosted Services, Storage Accounts & CDN.
 The subscription ID is displayed on this page.

-The following diagram summarizes the steps you must perform to add the management certificate to your Windows Azure subscriptions.
+The following diagram summarizes the steps you must perform to add the management certificate to your Azure subscriptions.

-- Create an X.509 certificate to use as a management certificate for your Windows Azure application.
+- Create an X.509 certificate to use as a management certificate for your Azure application.
 For more information, see "How to Create a Management Certificate" on MSDN.

 - Upload the private key to the Service Certificates store in the hosted service that contains the Autoscaling Application Block.
 For more information, see "How to Add a New Certificate to the Certificate Store" on MSDN.